|

 for rape still terminates in some South American countries if

-victim and perpetrattor marry.
+victim and perpetrator marry.

 Views among conservative Christians in the USA appear not to